AeroLyon

-Aerolyon is a former French long haul and charter airline which ceased to exist in 2002.
+Aerolyon S.A. was a French long-haul airline that was established in October 1996 and started flying that December.

 History

-Aerolyon was a long haul airline based in Lyon, France.
-It flew from various airports in France, including Lyon, Paris, Brest, Nantes and Bordeaux to the Caribbean, West Indies and other overseas French territories.
-It was owned by French travel company Nouvelles Frontieres, who also owned Corsairfly.
-It also worked as a charter airline, and offered services for other carriers.
-In 2000, it would theoretically have been taken over by TUI AG when they purchased Nouvelles Frontieres.
-TUI AG took control of Corsairfly.
+Aerolyon was a long-haul airline based in Lyon, France.
+It flew on a regular basis from various French airports, including Lyon, Paris, Brest, Nantes and Bordeaux to the Caribbean, West Indies and other overseas French territories.
+It was owned by French tourism company Nouvelles Frontieres, which also owned Corsairfly.
+Aerolyon also performed services for other air carriers.
+In 2000, it would theoretically have been taken over by TUI AG when it bought Nouvelles Frontieres.
+Instead, TUI AG took control of Corsairfly.

 In 1996, Aerolyon leased a McDonnell Douglas DC-10-30 from ChallengAir.
-Following that lease in 1997, another DC-10 joined the fleet in 1999 along with a third aircraft in 2002.
-The airline would never expand beyond three DC-10s.
+In 1999, another DC-10 joined the fleet, and a third aircraft in 2002.
+The airline fleet would never expand beyond three DC-10s.
+Aerolyon ceased operations in May 2002 and was declared bankrupt in that August.

-Aerolyon went into liquidation in 2002.